 25 Ways To Serve Single Moms

 With 15 million single mothers in the United States today, it is likely that you know a single mom.
 Maybe you were raised by one and saw how hard she worked to make ends meet and effectively balance the demands on her time.
-Many of the single mothers in our lives are juggling car pool, daycare, two jobs, or maybe career and secondary education.
-The list of demands are endless.
+Many of the single mothers in our lives are juggling carpool, daycare, two jobs, or maybe a career and secondary education.
+The lists of demands are endless.
 We implore the body of Christ to actively look for ways to invest in single mothers and their children.
 Impact a single mom.
 Impact her children.
 Impact a nation.

-Here are a few practical ways to brighten a single mothers’s day:
+Here are a few practical ways to brighten a single mothers’ day:

 1. Babysit for free and do it often!
 Single mothers often work many hours per week and do not want to ask for help.
-They may even work a second or third job, or may be attending a local college, too.
+They may even work a second or third job, and maybe she is attending a local college, too.
 Babysitting can be expensive.
 Encourage single mothers in your life to take the night off.
 Even if a single mom has adequate childcare during the day, while she works, it is very unlikely that she is ever taking a night off to do something special for herself (or simply sleep)!
-Make an offer to babysit her children for an afternoon or evening, so that she can get a few things done around the house.
-(It is always recommended that a strong relationship exist prior to making an offer to babysit one’s children).
+Make an offer to babysit her children for an afternoon or evening so that she can get a few things done around the house.
+(It is always recommended that a strong relationship exists prior to making an offer to babysit one’s children).

 2. Offer to grocery shop for her.
 Shopping is a simple task, but shopping alone with three children hanging from the buggy can seem overwhelming.
 The simple task of collecting groceries for the week may not seem like much, but this act of kindness can alleviate stress from a single mom’s regular routine and save her time that can be devoted to other things.